wadpac/GGIR/docs/reference/detect_nonwear_clipping.md

 - CWav (clipping score), binary, 0-1 indicating non-clipping and clipping, respectively.

-- nmin is the minimum numebr of windows in this block of data.
+- nmin is the minimum number of windows in this block of data.

 Each number in these vectors represent a long epoch duration (i.e., ws2, 900 seconds by default).